mateonation/AdventureGame/README.md

 > [!NOTE]
 > ***These functions and it's values are subject to modifications and more can be added in the future.***

+## UPDATES
+- **19/11/2024:** The number of columns was changed from 50 to 51 so that the distance from 0 to the X-axis limit is the same in either direction.